twohey/packer-docker-chef-ubuntu/README.md

 There are a number of ways you can shoot yourself in the foot while making images and this repository avoids all the ones I know about.
-Since there is no good way to put comments in a json file, I feel compelled to point out the inclusion of the inclusion of `shutdown_command` for the vagrant builder.
+Since there is no good way to put comments in a json file, I feel compelled to point out the inclusion of the `shutdown_command` for the vagrant builder.
 Packer does not [currently] [3] warn if you do not have a command there, but without it you will not be able to make an image.

 There is a known [bug] [4] with vagrant post-processors for instance images which prevents them from being run, which is why they are